 Divorcing a Gambling Addict in North Carolina

-Gambling is a serious problem in North Carolina, and in some cases, it can destroy families.
+Gambling is a severe problem in North Carolina, and in some cases, it can destroy families.
 There are many reasons why you might want to divorce someone, but a gambling addiction is probably one of the most understandable.
 When spouses seem intent on gambling away the family fortune in an irresponsible manner, there are not many options left.
 You may have decided to get out of this marriage before things become dangerous, economically ruinous, or psychologically damaging.
 In addition, you may be concerned about the well-being of your children.

 What kind of unique considerations are associated with divorcing a gambling addict in North Carolina?
 How can you walk away from your marriage feeling financially secure when your spouse has already squandered away the entire family fortune?
 How can you be sure that your spouse will support you and your children when they seem incapable of holding onto money before gambling it away?

 These are all questions best left answered by a qualified, experienced family law attorney in North Carolina.
 Our legal professionals can be an excellent source of support and guidance as you approach this difficult situation.
-After your consultation with our divorce attorneys, you may feel like your situation is not quite as bad as you previously thought.
+After you consult with our divorce attorneys, you may feel like your situation is not quite as bad as you previously thought.
 We can then guide you forward, represent you in court, and make sure that you are pursuing the best possible legal outcome as you end your marriage.Legally Separate as Soon as Possible

 In addition, your separation date marks the beginning of the separation of finances.
 From the moment you stop living with your spouse, any assets you accumulate will be considered separate property.
 This means that your former spouse will not have access to these assets.
 For example, you may receive a bonus or severance pay from work after your separation date.
 Your spouse will not have access to this money, so they will not be able to gamble it away.Dissipated Assets